-Sarrita Hunn, managing editor
+Sarrita Hunn, editor

-James McAnally, executive editor
+James McAnally, editor

 James McAnally is an artist, curator and critic whose work seeks to create a space of expanded authorship and exchange, considering the role of the artist within a broader landscape of production, conception, and consumption.
 He is a founder, Co-Director, and Curator of The Luminary, an incubator for new ideas in the arts based in St. Louis, MO.
 In his artistic practice, he works as a part of the collaborative US English.
 He has lectured widely at venues such as Chatham University, (e)merge art fair, Washington University in St. Louis, the Pulitzer Foundation for the Arts, University of Missouri – Columbia and, most recently, served as a Visual Arts panelist for the National Endowment for the Arts.

 Editorial Assistant: Rose Harding was born and raised in Indianapolis, IN and received her Bachelor of Fine Arts in Sculpture from Indiana University.
 In her work she attempts to reconcile disillusionment with the physical body as a result of living in a patriarchal society and does so through video, found object sculpture, and poetic gesture.
 Additionally, she explores agitation of normalcy through collaborative curating and alternative space making.

 Artist-Run Alliance: Artist-Run Alliance is an international platform for artist run initiatives to connect and interact through a global network and build relationships based on a shared vision.
 Organized by the Alfred Institute for Art and Culture, the idea for the Artist Run Alliance has grown out of their work as an independent, non-profit art space.
 The Artist Run Alliance is a forward-thinking project and a supportive, pro-active community working outside of the established art economy and committed to putting creative ideas into action.